 In this example, a sentiment analysis model tags a frustrating customer support experience as “Negative”.

 Unsupervised learning algorithms uncover insights and relationships in unlabeled data.
 In this case, models are fed input data but the desired outcomes are unknown, so they have to make inferences based on circumstantial evidence, without any guidance or training.
 The models are not trained with the “right answer,” so they must find patterns on their own.

 One of the most common types of unsupervised learning is clustering, which consists of grouping similar data.
 This method is mostly used for exploratory analysis and can help you detect hidden patterns or trends.

-For example, the marketing team of an e-commerce company can use clustering to improve customer segmentation.
+For example, the marketing team of an e-commerce company could use clustering to improve customer segmentation.
 Given a set of income and spending data, a machine learning model can identify groups of customers with similar behaviors.

 Segmentation allows marketers to tailor strategies for each key market.
 They might offer promotions and discounts for low-income customers that are high spenders on the site, as a way to reward loyalty and improve retention.

 In semi-supervised learning, training data is split into two.
 A small amount of labeled data and a larger set of unlabeled data.

 In this case, the model uses labeled data as an input to make inferences about the unlabeled data, providing more accurate results than regular supervised-learning models.